 Admiralty: LAW JD 932

 Admiralty cases comprise a significant portion of the case load of federal courts near U.S. ports.
 Clerks for judges in those courts should have an understanding of admiralty law.
-In addition, lawyers who handle international transactions will likely encounter admiralty issues even if they do not specialize in admiralty law.
-The practice of admiralty is by nature international.
+In addition, lawyers who handle international transactions will likely encounter admiralty issues even if they do not specialize in admiralty law; the practice of admiralty is by nature international.
 Admiralty practitioners work with lawyers and clients from many nations and travel often to those nations.
 The course will examine admiralty jurisdiction of the federal and state courts as well as oft litigated choice of law and choice of forum issues.
 Our examination of the substantive areas of admiralty law will show how they fit together and affect one another.
 The substantive areas will include the international and domestic multimodal carriage of goods, charter parties (contracts to use an entire ship or part of a ship), salvage, towing, pilotage, collision, stranding, general average, and personal injury.
 We shall also examine ship mortgages and marine insurance.
 Marine insurance affects almost all aspects of admiralty law.
 We shall attempt to predict the effects of the Rotterdam Rules (a new treaty that the United States and other nations are in the process of ratifying) on various aspects of admiralty law, particularly the carriage of goods.
-This course is a pre-requisite to apply for membership in the three student team for the national Judge John R. Brown Admiralty Moot Court Competition, which will be held during the weekend of March 3-6, 2016 in San Francisco.
+This course is a pre-requisite to apply for membership in the three student team for the national Judge John R. Brown Admiralty Moot Court Competition, which will be held from March 22-24, 2018 in Seattle.
 Applicants for the Admiralty Moot Court Competition must first compete in the Stone Moot Court Competition.
+The course will also include instruction and an exercise in brief writing.
 OFFERING PATTERN: This class may not be offered every year.
-It will be offered this year if 10 or more students register for it.
+It will be offered this year if 5 or more students register for it.
 Students are advised to take this fact into account when planning their long term schedule.
-GRADING NOTICE: This class will not offer the CR/NC/H optionFALL 2014: LAW JD 932 A1 , Sep 2nd to Dec 9th 2014
+GRADING NOTICE: This class will not offer the CR/NC/H option.FALL 2017: LAW JD 932 A1 , Sep 6th to Dec 6th 2017